Mashonaland Eagles: 2010–11 Logan Cup

 Mashonaland Eagles (the defending champions) had a poor Logan Cup.
 They finished in fourth place, just 2 points better than last-placed Southern Rocks.
 Whats more, they did not record a single win (they lost six matches and drew six).

 2010–11 Metbank Pro40 Championship

 Mashonaland Eagles had a disastrous Pro40 campaign finishing absolutely bottom of the pool with just 2 wins from 8 matches.
 This saw them not get a place in the semi-finals, and were thus eliminated out of the competition.

 2010–11 Stanbic Bank 20 Series

-After disastrous Logan Cup and Pro40 campaigns, Mash Eagles signed off the season in style by winning the second Stanbic Bank 20 Series.
-They became champions by defeating Mid West Rhinos in a thrilling one-run win.
-They were captained admirably in the tournament by former Zimbabwean great Grant Flower, and contained international stars such as Andrew Hall, Ryan ten Doeschate, and Nick Compton.
-They had earlier qualified for the final in a nervy, tense, unsure, one-wicket win over Matabeleland Tuskers.
+After unsuccessful Logan Cup and Pro40 campaigns, Mash Eagles signed off the season in style by winning the second Stanbic Bank 20 Series.
+They became champions by defeating Mid West Rhinos in a one-run win.
+They were captained in the tournament by former Zimbabwean great Grant Flower, and contained international stars such as Andrew Hall, Ryan ten Doeschate, and Nick Compton.
+They had earlier qualified for the final in a one-wicket win over Matabeleland Tuskers.